 Dividing retirement assets with a QDRO involves multiple steps.

+Anyone dividing retirement accounts (except for IRAs) in a divorce needs a QDRO.
 You need a QDRO to divide a pension or retirement accounts such as 401k’s, 403b’s, 457’s, and Thrift Savings Plans.
-You do NOT need a QDRO to divide an IRA—the spouses themselves are the administrators of their IRA’s, so they can divide their IRA’s according to the terms of their divorce agreement without a QDRO.
-You do NOT need a QDRO if you are sharing a pension by using a present value calculation and buying out the non-participant spouse at the time of divorce (“immediate offset method”).
+You do not need a QDRO to divide an IRA—the spouses themselves are the administrators of their IRA’s, so they can divide their IRA’s according to the terms of their divorce agreement without a QDRO.
+You do not need a QDRO if you are sharing a pension by using a present value calculation and buying out the non-participant spouse at the time of divorce (“immediate offset method”).

 Attorney Rueschemeyer charges $500 to complete the first 3 steps of the QDRO process.
 This leaves you the easy steps of a) receiving the signed and certified QDRO from the court, b) mailing it to the retirement plan administrator, and c) giving the retirement plan information about the alternate payee and where to deposit the money when it is divided.